These Samsung smartphones have become cheaper in India

 -

-Under the hood, it is powered by an octa-core Snapdragon 730 chipset, coupled with 8GB of RAM, 128GB of storage, and packs a 4,500mAh battery with 25W fast-charging support.
+Under the hood, it is powered by an octa-core Snapdragon 439 chipset, paired with 3GB of RAM, 32GB of storage, and a 4,000mAh battery.

 -